openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-taskpool.md

 execute(func: Function, ...args: Object[]): Promise\<Object>

 Places a function to be executed in the internal queue of the task pool.
-The function will be distributed to the worker thread for execution.
+The function is not executed immediately.
+It waits to be distributed to the worker thread for execution.
 In this mode, the function cannot be canceled.

 **System capability**: SystemCapability.Utils.Lang